mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ```

 ### Examples
-Questions involving binary trees typically center around different ways of traversing the nodes.
+Questions involving binary trees often center on different ways of traversing the nodes.
 Traversal typically begins at the root node and then follows a set of steps for processing each node and its children. _But <u>the order in which nodes are processed</u> depends entirely on <u>the order in which we process the parent relative to the children</u>:_ before (**pre-order**), in between the left and right (**in-order**), or after (**post-order**).
 Each of the traversals below started at the root node, but the order that nodes _were processed_ differed entirely.

 <img src="{{  site.baseurl  }}/images/computer_science/tree_traversals_1.png">